Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: Band touching

 \subsection{Summary}

 We summarize the main steps to diagnose band touchings after obtaining the symmetric CLS as follows: \begin{enumerate} \item Find the structure group $\mathscr{G}^{s}$ of the CLS, whose group element has a one-to-one correspondence with the spatial coordinate of the site.
-They are all tabulated in SM \cite{supp}. \item Consider the high symmetry points $\vec{k_{0}}$ of $\mathscr{G}^{s}$, where $P_{\boldsymbol{k_{0}}}(g_{i})=\exp\left(-i\boldsymbol{k_{0}}\cdot\boldsymbol{R}^{(s)}_{i}\right)$ furnish an Irrep. \item Determine the representation $D'(g)=\chi^{-1}_{g}D(g)$ according to the CLS, with $\chi$ and $D$ defined in Eq.~\eqref{sym} and Eq.~\eqref{gwR}. \item Reduce $P_{\boldsymbol{k_{0}}}(g)D'(g)$ into Irreps of $\mathscr{G}^{s}$.
-A touching present on $\boldsymbol{k_{0}}$ if and only if the reduction does not produce the trivial Irrep. \item Consider the continuous path connecting $\vec{k_{0}}$ with symmetry lowered to a non trivial subgroup $\mathscr{H}^{s}$.
-When the restricted representation $P_{\boldsymbol{k_{0}}}(g)D'(g)\downarrow\mathscr{H}^{s}$ also produce no trivial Irreps, touchings remain on this line. \end{enumerate} Identifying these touchings is significant for acquiring the topological nature.
+They are all tabulated in SM \cite{supp}. \item Consider the high symmetry points $\{\vec{k_{0}}\}$ of $\mathscr{G}^{s}$, where $P_{\boldsymbol{k_{0}}}(g_{i})=\exp\left(-i\boldsymbol{k_{0}}\cdot\boldsymbol{R}^{(s)}_{i}\right)$ furnish an Irrep. \item Determine the representation $D'(g)=\chi^{-1}_{g}D(g)$ according to the CLS, with $\chi$ and $D$ defined in Eq.~\eqref{sym} and Eq.~\eqref{gwR}. \item Reduce $P_{\boldsymbol{k_{0}}}(g)D'(g)$ into Irreps of $\mathscr{G}^{s}$.
+A touching presents on $\boldsymbol{k_{0}}$ if and only if the reduction does not produce the trivial Irrep. \item Consider a continuous path connecting different $\vec{k_{0}}$, where the symmetry is lowered to a non-trivial subgroup $\mathscr{H}^{s}$.
+When the restricted representation $P_{\boldsymbol{k_{0}}}(g)D'(g)\downarrow\mathscr{H}^{s}$ also produce no trivial Irreps, nodal-line touchings occur on this line. \end{enumerate} Identifying these touchings is significant for acquiring the topology of bands in 2D systems.
 After lifting touchings at high-symmetry points with proper perturbations, non-trivial topology could be introduced into the system, recognized as a paradigm for obtaining topological FBs \cite{rhim2019classification,herzog2024topological}.
-For those gapped FBs without touchings, the Chern number is proven to vanish \cite{chen2014impossibility}.
-Nevertheless, they could also be novel platforms as isolated FBs have been proposed to host fragile topology \cite{chiu2020fragile,cualuguaru2022general} and quantum scar \cite{kuno2020flat,kuno2021multiple} in recent studies.
+For those gapped FBs without touchings, the Chern number vanishes \cite{chen2014impossibility}.
+Nevertheless, they could also be novel platforms as isolated FBs have been proposed to host fragile topology \cite{chiu2020fragile,cualuguaru2022general} and quantum many-body scars \cite{kuno2020flat,kuno2021multiple} in recent studies.
+In 3D systems, the topological classification is different \cite{chiu2016classification} and the precise relation between touchings and band topology remains unclear.
+Nevertheless, discovering these nodal-line touchings itself could be of great interest.